0x4447-office/0x4447_webpage_consulting/_posts/2020-10-17-how-to-hire-the-technical-team.md

 Writing working code is not a skill; it is a trait.
 The skill is to make it presentable to others.

 Similarly with AWS.
-I interviews countless AWS “experts” who claim to know all that there is to know about AWS, yet when asked something more serious, they fail.
+I have interviewd countless AWS “experts” who claim to know all that there is to know about AWS, yet when asked something more serious, they fail.
 As of writing this article, AWS has 170 services - just because an "expert" claimed to have used 3 of them doesn't mean they know how to use AWS.
 I have talked with a lot of candidates that claim they know AWS because they made and account and went over a simple tutorial on how to setup a Lambda.
 To them, this is the basic requirement to claim to know AWS.

 A true AWS expert is someone that knows the ideology of the service, is able to mix and match all of this services to build a cost effective and extensible solution that can grow over time with the business, understands the pitfalls, knows how to get out of problems, and can figure out a new service within a week to combine it with the project if necessary.
 Not to mention they need to know how to automate everything in AWS, because nothing can be done by hand, as clicking things around with a mouse through the AWS console is something that can’t scale over time.